-How many votes are needed to approve an amendment to the Company's long-term equity incentive plan?
+How many votes are needed to approve the Amended and Restated 2005 Plan?

-The approval of an amendment to our long-term equity incentive plan requires the affirmative vote of a majority of the shares present in person or by proxy and entitled to vote on the proposal.
+The approval of the Amended and Restated 2005 Plan requires the affirmative vote of a majority of the shares present in person or by proxy and entitled to vote on the proposal.